1 / I don’t speak French: can I apply to the PPD programme?

 Once you’ve completed and validated your application, you will receive an automatic email of confirmation.
 Then, on your candidate profile, you will be able to check the status of your application: in progress, missing files…

-7/ Am I eligible for the PPD programme?
-What are the prerequisites for M1 entry?
+7/ What are the prerequisites for M1 entry?

 > An undergraduate degree (e.g. Bachelors) equivalent to the French Licence in economics, mathematics or social sciences with a component in mathematics.

 > The required level of mathematics corresponds to appendices B and C of the book: “Introductory Econometrics” by J. Wooldridge.
 These include some exercises for candidate’s evaluation.
 Download the “Mathematical Prequisites” document.